 This was what transpired recently between a family grieving for a member they were preparing to bury with all the constraints, including financial and an employee of the AMA who is responsible for preparing graves for burial – after paying the official fees to the authorities.

 “Come let me show you a grave,” the attendant said.
 The family follows expectantly.
 “This one here.
 It is a nice one.
 You give me GH¢1000,” he said.
 Surprised, one member of the family shot back, “What?
 But we have paid the required fees?
 Why are you asking us to pay GH¢1000?”

 The young man looked upset at the response.
 He then called someone that looked like one of his boys.
 They both asked the grieving family members to follow them.

 “I will look for a space here for you.
 My guy will dig the grave for you when you are ready.
 Give him GH¢50,” he added, pointing at a location with clustered graves.

 That’s not all.
 Another digger that the family approached after, said, “You paid GH¢650 at the office, right?
 If you had given that to me, I could have got a decent space for you and cemented it, all at the same amount.”

 But while at it, the horror hits!
-Littered on the cemetery grounds are spots of signs of burnings.
+Littered on the cemetery grounds are spots of signs of burning.
 Scattered spots where some fire had been set.
 A closer look and the reality strikes!
 Partially burnt human skulls and other bones!
 Where did that come from?
-It turns out old graves are being dug, the contents burnt and the space given for new burials.
+It turns out old graves are being dug, the contents burned and the space given for new burials.